 But whether or not the magnets provide direct therapeutic benefits, there’s no question that the gloves are a no-brainer addition to my daily routine.
 Whether you use the magnetic side for pain relief or for the benefits of skin brushing and lymphatic massage, these gloves are a versatile and accessible addition to your self-care routine.

-If you’re interested in other ways to support your lymphatic system, check out the ‘Lymphatics, Compression & MLD’ section of my Lipoedema Research Library, and follow @ChelseaJeanLymphatics for some really valuable learning, resources and Aussie-made lymphatic products.
+If you’re interested in other ways to support your lymphatic system, check out the ‘Lymphatics, Compression & MLD’ section of my Lipoedema Research Library.